-There’s no better way to experience Alaska’s beauty than on one of .
+There’s no better way to experience Alaska’s beauty than on one of Cunard’s Alaska cruises.
 Cunard Queen Elizabeth is elegantly built and known for their outstanding white star service.

-With extended itineraries of up to 15 days, you can enjoy Alaska’s ports, landscapes, and wildlife a little longer.
+With extended itineraries of up to 13 days, you can enjoy Alaska’s ports, lush green forests, and wildlife a little longer.

 On Cunard Queen Elizabeth, you’ll enjoy specialty dishes made from Alaskan seafood.
 They also carry Alaskan craft beer and cocktails inspired by the Alaskan scenery.

-During your voyage, an onboard naturalist will allow you to immerse yourself in the landscape, culture, and wildlife which makes the area so unique.
+During your voyage, an onboard naturalist gives talks on the beautiful destination.
+You’ll learn about the Klondike Gold Rush, rich culture, and wildlife which makes the area so unique.

 Owned by Carnival Corporation, the Cunard line offers luxury sailings with only three ships, Queen Elizabeth, Queen Mary 2, and Queen Victoria.

 In 2024, they will add a new ship, Queen Anne.
 While there are numerous cruise lines in the world, Cunard cruise line caters to sophisticated travelers who enjoy modern luxury and exceptional service.